emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: runciman92.html

+    We describe the design, implementation, and use of a new kind of profiling tool that yields valuable information about the memory use of lazy functional programs.
+The tool has two parts: a modified functional language implementation which generated
+    profiling implementation during the execution of programs, and a separate program which converts this information to graphical form.
+With the aid of profile graphs, one can make alterations to a functional program which dramatically reduce its space consumption.
+We demonstrate that this is the case of a genuine example -- the first to which the tool has been applied -- for which the results are strikingly successful.

 * .. _RR94:

   Colin Runciman & Niklas Röjemo.
 1994. "`New dimensions in heap profiling <http://www.cs.york.ac.uk/plasma/publications/pdf/RuncimanWakelingJFP93.pdf>`_".
 University of York.

   .. abstract: rr94.html

+    First-generation heap profilers for lazy functional languages have proved to be effective tools for locating some kinds of space faults, but in other cases they cannot provide sufficient information to solve the problem.
+This paper describes the design, implementation and use of a new profiler that goes beyond the two-dimensional "who produces what" view of heap cells to provide information about their more dynamic and structural attributes.
+    Specifically, the new profiler can distinguish between cells according to their *eventual lifetime*, or on the basis of the *closure retainers* by virtue of which they remain part of the live heap.
+A bootstrapping Haskell compiler (nhc) hosts the
+    implementation: among examples of the profiler's use we include self-application to nhc.
+Another example is the original heap-profiling case study "clausify", which now consumes even less memory and is much faster.

 * .. _RR96A: